davidtwco/rfcs/text/0000-build-std.md

 Profile overrides in the standard library's workspace continue to apply to its dependencies.
 User profile overrides can only apply to the `std`, `alloc` and `core` crates.
-This will ensure that compiler-builtins' profile overrides continue to apply and the crate will be built with a large number of codegen units to force each intrinsic into its own CGU and be deduplicated with `libgcc`.

 **TODO:** discuss moving config into profile from bootstrap

 *See the following sections for rationale/alternatives:*
+- [*Why not always rebuild when the profile changes?*][why-not-always-rebuild-when-the-profile-changes]
+- [*Why not ship a debug profile `rust-std`?*][why-not-ship-a-debug-profile-rust-std]
+- [*Why respect profile overrides of the standard library's workspace?*][why-respect-profile-overrides-of-the-standard-librarys-workspace]

+### Preventing implicit sysroot dependencies
+[preventing-implicit-sysroot-dependencies]: #preventing-implicit-sysroot-dependencies

+Cargo will pass a new `--no-implicit-sysroot-deps` flag to rustc which will prevent rustc from loading top-level dependencies from the sysroot.
+For example, writing `extern crate foo` in a crate will not load `foo.rlib` from the sysroot if it is present, but if an `--extern noprelude:bar.rlib` is provided which depends on a crate `foo`, rustc will look in `-L` paths and the sysroot for it.

+All Cargo dependencies are provided to the compiler using the `--extern noprelude:` flag, including explicit and implicit standard library dependencies.

+*See the following sections for rationale/alternatives:*
 - [*Why prevent rustc from loading root dependencies from the sysroot?*][why-prevent-rustc-from-loading-root-dependencies-from-the-sysroot]
 - [*Why use `noprelude` with `--extern`?*][why-use-noprelude-with-extern]
-- [*Why rebuild the standard library automatically?*][why-rebuild-the-standard-library-automatically]
-- [*Why not always rebuild when the profile changes?*][why-not-always-rebuild-when-the-profile-changes]
-- [*Why not ship a debug profile `rust-std`?*][why-not-ship-a-debug-profile-rust-std]
-- [*Why use the lockfile of the `rust-src` component?*][why-use-the-lockfile-of-the-rust-src-component]

 ### Vendored `rust-src`
 [vendored-rust-src]: #vendored-rust-src